Lyall-A/Derek/README.md

 * The AUX fan is slightly fucked, got a free replacement from Creality and within seconds fucked that one too :)

 ## TODO's
-* Change the popup that shows on the LCD during boot, seems to be in the binary at [Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a](https://github.com/Lyall-A/Derek-Firmware/tree/main/Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a)
+* ~~Change the popup that shows on the LCD during boot, seems to be in the binary at [Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a](https://github.com/Lyall-A/Derek-Firmware/tree/main/Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a)~~ doesn't seem to be possible
-* Create Derekputer deployment script with software etc
-  * Fix `iptables: Failed to initialize nft: Protocol not supported`
-  * Fix `sudo: /usr/bin/sudo must be owned by uid 0 and have the setuid bit set` (when user isn't root)
-  * Fix `ping: socket: Address family not supported by protocol` (when user isn't root)
-  * Fix U-Boot not running boot.scr
+* Get Derek OS running from Debian with custom Linux kernel tweaks